Azure/terraform-azure-avm-ptn-alz-sub-vending/README.md

 Description: A map of the resource groups to create.
 The value is an object with the following attributes:

-- `name` - the name of the resource group
+- `name` - The name of the resource group.
-- `location` - the location of the resource group
+- `location` - (Optional) The location of the resource group.
-- `tags` - (optional) a map of type string
+- `tags` - (Optional) A map of tags to assign to the resource group.
+Defaults to empty map.
+- `lock_enabled` - (Optional) Whether to enable a resource lock on the resource group.
+Defaults to `false`.
+- `lock_name` - (Optional) The name of the resource lock.
+Defaults to empty string.

 We recommend that you include an entry to create the NetworkWatcherRG resource group so that this is managed by Terraform.